drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 x1, x2 = tuple_of_solutions
 ```

-Substitute these value directly in to the expression:
+Substitute these values directly into the expression:

 ```{code-cell} ipython3
 expression.subs({x: x1})